DishaDewangan/glowCo_ember/README.md

 * Clicked
 * Converted

-Open rates are calculated using delivered messages rather than total sent messages for more accurate reporting.
+Open rates are calculated using delivered messages rather than total sent messages.

 ---

 ### Async Delivery Simulation

-A separate Stub Service simulates real-world messaging providers.
+A separate Stub Service simulates messaging providers such as:

-Supported channels:

 * WhatsApp
 * SMS